The Optimality of Blocking Designs in Equally and Unequally Allocated Randomized Experiments with General Response: Simulations

 The $q=.95$ results for equal allocation are presented in Figure~\ref{fig:all_response_q_95_equal_allocation}.
 We can see that for $p = 1$ and all response types, $B \in \braces{2, 4, 8}$ are the best-performing designs.
 As $n^{1/4} \approx 3.4$ and $n^{1/2} \approx 11.3$, four blocks and eight blocks reasonably comport with this order of magnitude.
 This empirical result also vindicates the assumptions made about the blocking design (Assumptions~\ref{ass:blocking1} and \ref{ass:blocking2}) and additionally demonstrates the asymptotic results apply in the realistic experimental sample size of $n \approx 100$.

-For $p > 1$, our theorems do not precisely apply as the $\mu_i$'s are not precisely ordered into blocks, but only approximately by the arrangement of blocks of two covariates.
+For $p > 1$, the $\mu_i$'s are not precisely ordered into blocks, but only approximately by the arrangement of blocks of two covariates.
 Notwithstanding, the results for $p > 1$ overall demonstrate the robustness of our theoretical results to situations of \qu{imperfect} blocking; and imperfect blocking is the design employed in all real-world experimental settings.
 Thus, the $p > 1$ results are an empirical demonstration of Remark~\ref{rem:weak} which provides evidence that our theory applies to real-world block designs that imperfectly order $\muvec$.

 Figure~\ref{fig:all_response_q_95_unequal_allocation} shows the results for unequal allocation where treatment is administered to $1/3$ of the subjects.
 Here, we see the same picture as in the equal allocation simulation for both $p=1$ and $p > 1$ further supporting our theoretical results in real-world scenarios.